SalvatoreCervone/backup-database/README.md

 ## 1 or more Database

-You would backup one or more database in single operation.
+You can backup one or more database in single operation.
 In config file you add connection name of you single or multi database and send backup example of single:
 ```